rust-lang/wg-async/src/vision/status_quo/alan_writes_a_web_framework.md

 but Alan can't work out how to express the type signature for the `.to_async_borrowing()` helper function.
 He submits his `.to_async()` pull-request upstream as-is, but it nags on his mind that he has been defeated.

 Shortly afterwards, someone raises a bug about `?`, and a few other web framework contributors try to get it to work, but they also get stuck.
-When Alan tries it, the compiler diagnostics keep sending him around in circles.
+When Alan tries it, the compiler diagnostics keep sending him around in circles <!-- TODO: examples of this.
+Mabye move this into the paragraph above? -->.
 He can work out how to express the lifetimes for a function that returns a `Box<dyn Future + 'a>` but not an `impl Future` because of how where clauses are expressed.
 Alan longs to be able to say "this function takes an async function as a callback" (`fn register_handler(handler: impl async Fn(state: &mut State) -> Result<Response, Error>)`) and have Rust elide the lifetimes for him, like how they are elided for async functions.

-A month later, one of the contributors finds a forum comment by Barbara explaining how to express what the Alan is after (using higher-order lifetimes and a helper trait).
-They implement this and merge it.
+A month later, one of the contributors finds a forum comment by [Barbara] explaining how to express what Alan is after (using higher-order lifetimes and a helper trait).
+They implement this and merge it <!-- TODO: link to PR and copy final implementation here. -->.

 When Alan sees another open source project struggling with the same issue, he notices that Barbara has helped them out as well.

 ## 🤔 Frequently Asked Questions

 * **What are the morals of the story?**
-    * Callback-based APIs with async callbacks are a bit fiddly, because of the `impl Future` return type, but not insurmountable.
+    * Callback-based APIs with async callbacks are a bit fiddly, because of the `impl Future` return type forcing you to write where-clause-soup, but not insurmountable.
     * Callback-based APIs with async callbacks that borrow their arguments are almost impossible to write without help.
 * **What are the sources for this story?**
     * This is from the author's [own experience](https://github.com/rust-lang/wg-async-foundations/issues/78#issuecomment-808193936).